 Likewise, mathematical processing can be altered by the threat of a political opponent:

-- Niemi, L., Woodbridge, M., Young, L., Cordes, S. (submitted).
+- Niemi, L., Woodbridge, M., Young, L., Cordes, S. (in prep).
 Biased mathematical processing of political polling statistics.

 In other work, I have investigated links between social-emotional processing and visual processing using the case of symmetry perception.

-- Niemi, L. & Cordes, S. (in preparation).
+- Niemi, L. & Cordes, S. (in prep).
 Easy on the eyes: Visual preferences, obsessive-compulsive tendencies, and perfectionism.

-*Contributed equally; Name changed from Laura Niemi Young (Young, L. N.) to Laura Niemi (Niemi, L.) in 2013.
+*Contributed equally.
+(Name changed from Laura Niemi Young to Laura Niemi in 2013.)